BobbyRBruce/personal-website/README.md

 This git repository is the source for <https://www.bobbybruce.net>.

-It was built from a [Mininal Mistakes](https://mmistakes.github.io/minimal-mistakes/) fork.
+It was built with [Mininal Mistakes](https://mmistakes.github.io/minimal-mistakes/) fork.